-Having taught in Primary education in London for twenty five years, the last seven of which have been in the role of head teacher in a London primary school, I’ve been encouraged to join the world of education blogging.
+Having taught in Primary education in London for twenty seven years, the last nine of which have been in the role of head teacher in a London primary school, I’ve been encouraged to join the world of education blogging.
 Specifically, I’ve been asked to focus on school leadership as it is seen from the “front line”.

 Remember the name – for if you forget to put “primary” in your internet search, you could be faced with reaching a shapewear site, which will do nothing for either your educational enlightenment or your self esteem!
 The best way to avoid such trouble is to add this page to your favourites.

 This blog is designed to interest school leaders and all those with a passion for developing teaching, learning and school leadership within our schools.